michalcichon/humidity-app/README.md

-# Should I Open The Window?
+# Absolute Humidity Calculator

-A simple web application that helps you decide whether opening a window will increase or decrease indoor humidity levels.
+A simple web application that calculates and compares absolute humidity levels for indoor and outdoor conditions.

 ## Overview

 This app calculates absolute humidity (in g/m³) for both indoor and outdoor conditions based on temperature and relative humidity.
-It then provides a recommendation on whether opening a window would increase or decrease your indoor humidity.
+It provides a recommendation on whether opening a window would increase or decrease your indoor humidity, helping you make informed decisions about ventilation.

 ## Features

 - **Dual Input Methods**: Control temperature and humidity using either sliders or text input fields
 - **Real-time Calculations**: Instant results as you adjust the values
 - **Visual Representation**: Bar chart showing humidity levels for inside and outside
-- **Clear Recommendations**: Color-coded advice on whether to open the window
+- **Clear Results**: Color-coded comparison showing humidity differences with recommendations
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **No Installation Required**: Pure HTML, CSS, and JavaScript - no build process needed